What the study found

 Key points

-- The article focuses on a sound installation inside a water tower in Santiago, Chile.
+- The article centers on a multichannel sound installation inside a Santiago water tower.

-- The project Polyphono is described as creating an interior space of sound within the existing structure.
+- The authors describe the work as creating an interior space of sound within an existing structure.

-- The study suggests the work intensifies the site's historical significance in several social and sensory terms.
+- The authors say the project intensified the site’s historical significance in several terms.

-- The abstract does not report detailed methods, measurements, or explicit limitations.
+- The abstract does not provide experimental comparisons or detailed limitations.

 Disclosure